rglaue/borgbackup_archive_purge/README.md

                           <D> is any date recognized by the GNU date program.
-    --repositiory <dir> (required) The Borg repository to purge from --prefix <string>   (required) The name prefix of the archives to consider --borg-base-dir=v   Set the BORG_BASE_DIR environment variable.
+    --repositiory <dir> (required) The Borg repository to purge from --prefix <string>   (required) The name prefix of the archives to consider --borg-base-dir <v> Set the BORG_BASE_DIR environment variable.
 This directory is where borg looks for the .cache/ and .config/ directories for the repository.
-    --borg-command=v    Set the path to borg and any other parameters that are desired to be passed in
+    --borg-command <v>  Set the path to borg and any other parameters that are desired to be passed in
     # Simulation testing does not require any other arguments, unless the
     # simulate directory will be populated with --sim-populate.
 However, the